The Myth of an Open API in Staffing Software Integration

 What is an Open API?

 Let’s explore exactly what an “API” is.
 Simply put, it is a way for two separate software applications to exchange information without manual intervention.
 A software provider can expose a few general fields of information for exchange, and beacon that they have an “open API”, and they do!
-For example, they could make available name and address for read and write purposes.
+For example, they could make fields available like name and address for reading and writing purposes.
 The information is regularly passed to a website where it waits for another application to pick it up.
 In addition, the providing application listens for new information that is populated from an outside application that is talking to the API and brings it in.

 What an Open API Doesn’t Mean